What Does it Take to Be an Audio or Video Equipment Technician?

 What education or degrees do I need to become an Audio or Video Equipment Technician?

 What work experience do I need to become an Audio or Video Equipment Technician?

 Below are examples of industries where Audio and Video Equipment Technicians work:

 Other Jobs You May be Interested In

-Those interested in being an Audio or Video Equipment Technician may also be interested in:
+Those thinking about becoming an Audio or Video Equipment Technician might also be interested in the following careers: